MicrosoftDocs/power-platform/power-platform/admin/audit-data-user-activity.md

 ## Start or stop auditing for an organization
 This task requires the system administrator or customizer security role or equivalent permissions.

-1. Browse to the Power Platform Admin center and sign in using administrator credentials.
+1. Browse to the Power Platform admin center and sign in using administrator credentials.

 2. Go to **Environments** > [select an environment] > expand **Audit and logs** > **Audit settings**.